 Since graduating, Felicity has been a participant on Denise Ham’s London Conducting Academy (2018/19) and on the Sorrell Women Conductors’ Programme (Phase II), led by Sian Edwards at the Royal Academy of Music.
-She has also been appointed Conductor of the Hayes Symphony Orchestra and the UCL Concert Band.
+She was also appointed Conductor of the Hayes Symphony Orchestra in 2019.

-2019 saw the exciting debut concert from her own orchestra, Orchestra Nouveau, an ensemble that aims to provide dynamic performances with 20th and 21st century works at the core of their repertoire.
-She will also be programming and conducting a chamber orchestra concert at the Amadeus Academy 2021 as part of her role as assistant conductor.
+2022 saw the exciting debut concert from her own orchestra, The Orchestra of St. Clement’s, an orchestra that performs core repertoire at monthly concerts in Islington that are free for everyone to enjoy.
+She will also be programming and conducting a chamber orchestra concert at the Amadeus Academy 2022 as part of her role as assistant conductor.
 She has participated in masterclasses with Toby Purser and the Orion Orchestra at the Aberystwyth MusicFest and with Paul Wynne Griffiths and the Orchestra of the Royal Opera House.

 Alongside her work as a conductor, Felicity enjoys freelance performance opportunities as an oboist with orchestras and as a soloist in the UK, Europe and Asia.
 She is delighted to have this opportunity to work with the talented musicians of the Beckenham Concert Band.